crvstalphua/comp0239_cw/README.md

 ---
 ## Training the model
-If necessary to train the model from scratch, upload all files into the nfs folder then adjust file names and file paths.
+If necessary to train the model from scratch, upload all PARQUET files into the nfs raw folder then adjust file names and file paths.

 ### Preprocess (one-time, run as spark user)
 ```